 Winthrop: Winthrop uses several free services offered by Google, including search, e-mail, and analytics.

 Summary: This professional networking site helps colleagues and former classmates connect.
 Primarily a career-enhancing site, LinkedIn boasts 25 million users representing 150 different industries.

 Winthrop: Many individuals and groups affiliated with Winthrop University are taking advantage of LinkedIn's powerful professional network.
-Members of the Winthrop Alumni group are able to engage in discussions with one another, keep up to date on Winthrop news, and view jobs posted on an electronic bulletin board.

 Summary: As described by the Tumblr Web site, this service "lets you effortlessly share anything" via a blog-like interface.
 Users may post pictures, text and quotes, audio and video, and links using a variety of methods such as a Web browser, cell phone, or e-mail.
-Just like with Twitter's "re-tweets," Tumblr allows user to "reblog" to help content spread quickly over the Internet.
+Just like with Twitter's "re-tweets," Tumblr allows users to "reblog" to help content spread quickly over the Internet.